mcjill/ezpie/CONTRIBUTING.md

 Your name must be there as comment and email(optional)
 ## push requst
 When you do a push requst you mush make it a simple comment ex. added file_name, deleted file_name, updated file_name.
+## issues
+Writing good issues is good for you and me to understand your need.
 ## will done
 I test on few things:
 1. No editing of css files.